 - 2 tsp salt

-Preheat a griddle to 375 degrees.
-Shape 1/4 cup of batter into a patty and place it on the hot griddle.
+- Heat a large, well-seasoned skillet over medium heat.
+Add the avocado oil.
+Shape 1/4 cup of batter into a patty and place it on the hot skillet.
 I use my hands to shape the patties.
 Repeat with the remaining batter.

 - Cook for 4-5 minutes on each side, until evenly browned.
 Serve warm.